XRPLF/xrpl-dev-portal/content/gateway_guide.md

 As an added precaution, we recommend comparing the balances of your Ripple cold wallet account with the Ripple-backing funds in your internal accounting system each time there is a new Ripple ledger.
 The cold wallet shows all outstanding issuances as negative balances, which should match the positive assets you have allocated to Ripple outside the network.
 If the two do not match up, then you should suspend processing payments in and out of Ripple until you have resolved the discrepancy.

 * Use the [Get Account Balances method](ripple-rest.html#get-account-balances) (Ripple-REST) or the [`account_lines` command](rippled-apis.html#account-lines) (rippled) to check your balances.
-* If you have a [TransferRate](#transferrate) set, transferring your issuances from one Ripple account to another decreases the obligation you owe within the Ripple network.
+* If you have a [TransferRate](#transferrate) set, then your obligations within the Ripple network decrease slightly whenever other users transfer your issuances among themselves.

 ## TransferRate ##

 The *TransferRate* setting (`transfer_rate` in Ripple-REST) defines a fee to charge for transferring issuances from one Ripple account to another.
 The transfer fee is set by the issuing (**cold wallet**) account.
-For any transaction *except paying back to the issuing account*, the sending account is debited issuances at a ratio of TransferRate:1 compared to the destination amount.
+For any transaction *except paying back to the issuing account*, the sending account is debited issuances at a ratio of transfer\_rate:1 compared to the destination amount.
 The transfer fee has a maximum precision of 9 digits, and cannot be less than 0% (a `transfer_rate` of 1.0) or greater than 100% (a `transfer_rate` of 2.0).

 The fee represented by the TransferRate is debited from the Ripple ledger, becoming the property of the gateway.

 For example, if ACME sets the trasfer_rate of its cold wallet to 1.005, that indicates a transfer fee of 0.5% for ACME issuances.
 In order for Bob to receive 2 EUR.ACME, Charlie must send 2.01 EUR.ACME.
-After the transaction, ACME's outstanding obligations in Ripple have decreased by €0.01, which means that it is no longer obliged to hold that amount in the account backing its Ripple issuances.
+After the transaction, ACME's outstanding obligations in Ripple have decreased by 0,01€, which means that it is no longer obliged to hold that amount in the account backing its Ripple issuances.

 The following diagram shows a Ripple payment of 2 EUR.ACME from Alice to Charlie with a transfer fee of 1%: